 A few of the best calming collars for dogs

-Some of the most widely available calming dog collars are also the ones that experts and veterinarians recommend.
+Some of the most widely available calming dog collars are also the ones that experts, veterinarians and we(!) recommend include:

-If you haven’t already tried one, a thunder shirt or vest is another option that gives some anxious dogs tremendous relief.
+If you haven’t already tried one, a Thundershirt is another option that gives some anxious dogs tremendous relief.

 Whether you use a vest or calming collar, when you find what works for your dog, they will almost certainly feel and act much calmer.